Kristinbarr/reddit-ranker-FE/README.md

 3. When I click on Dashboard in my nav, it refreshes the screen, do I need to `e.preventDefault()`?

 - the other nav buttons do not refresh

+4. This link in SavedPosts updates state AND redirects them, is there a better way to do this?